 - No known drug interaction

 - History of an anaphylactic reaction to the vaccine.
 Previous anthrax infection (re: more severe adverse events among recipients with a vaccine history of anthrax).

 - Effective in a placebo-controlled human trial against cutaneous anthrax.
-Primate models showed that antibiotic prevented inhalation anthrax, but were not protected from re-challenge.
+Primate models showed that antibiotic prevented inhalation anthrax, but was not protected from re-challenge.

-- However, all animals given vaccine PLUS antibiotic were protected with re-challenge.
+- However, all animals given vaccine PLUS antibiotics were protected with re-challenge.

-- Only people who should not get the vaccine are those with history of serious reaction to previous dose of AVA vaccine.
+- Only people who should not get the vaccine are those with a history of a serious reaction to a previous dose of AVA vaccine.

 - The risk for persons who come in contact in the workplace with imported animal hides, furs, bone meal, wool, animal hair, or bristles has been reduced by changes in industry standards and import restrictions.